 34. What is the median starting salary for a WLS graduate?

 $50,000 for full-time, long-term jobs (as reported to NALP in 2012).

 The median salary is $49,000 for the private sector and $64, 588 for the public sector.

 35. Does the Admissions Office negotiate scholarship offers?

 Yes.
 The law school has a limited fund for incoming scholarships.
-If you have a competitive offer from a similarly situated law school (similar median LSAT and UGPA), you are encouraged to contact the Assistant Dean for Admissions and Financial to see if additional funds may be offered.
+If you have a competitive offer from a similarly situated law school (similar median LSAT and UGPA), you are encouraged to contact the Office of Admissions to see if additional funds may be offered.
 Please note: in order to negotiate a particular scholarship, you will need to either fax or scan and email the scholarship offer you would like to negotiate.
 Oral offers of scholarship are not considered.
 Whittier Law School reserves the right to contact any law school to verify the scholarship offer from any applicant.

 36. What is the Admissions Committee looking for in a personal statement?

 The Admissions Committee is looking for a personal statement that tells us something about the applicant that generally is not already in another part of the application.
 The personal statement is an opportunity for the applicant to tell us who they are, why they want to go to law school, why Whittier Law School would be a good fit for them, what they plan on doing with their law degree, etc. The personal statement must be written by you, it is expected to be well organized, without any spelling or grammatical errors and approximately 2-3 pages in length.

 37. I applied to a number of schools and have decided to go to law school in a different state, how do I withdraw my application from Whittier and free up a spot for another deserving student?

 You can withdraw your application by completing our online Withdrawal Form.
 Once we receive the form, we will confirm that your application has been withdrawn.